kittennbfive/5A-75B-tools/Connector_Viewer/Readme.txt

+WRONG WRONG WRONG!
+DO NOT USE!!!
+CORRECTION WILL FOLLOW!!!

 This is a collection of scripts (Perl5) to get a more visual representation of the connections between J1-J8, the Buffers and the FPGA.